LAST UPDATED: April 16, 2020

 The following sections provide additional information about how we collect your Personal Data.

 Your WHOOP Strap is a wearable sensor and when you use a service in connection with a wearable sensor, certain types of Personal Data are monitored by those sensors.
-With your explicit consent, your WHOOP Strap can collect and send WHOOP information including your heart rate, heart rate variability, and data such as the type of activity you engage in and the duration of your physical activity (collectively referred to as “Health Data” as set forth in Category E. in the above chart).
-We use Health Data to provide features of our Services, and to improve and customize our Services (including determining and reporting on trends, Day Strain and Recovery).
+With your explicit consent, your WHOOP Strap can collect and send WHOOP information including your heart rate, heart rate variability, and data such as the type of activity you engage in and the duration of your physical activity (collectively referred to as “Wellness Data” as set forth in Category E. in the above chart).
+We use Wellness Data to provide features of our Services, and to improve and customize our Services (including determining and reporting on trends, Day Strain and Recovery).
 When your WHOOP Strap syncs with our Services, such Personal Data recorded on your device is transferred from your device to our servers.

 INFORMATION ABOUT GEOLOCATION DATA